Manas-Rastogi/CivicInsight/README.md

   MIT License — see the LICENSE file for details.

-  Made with ❤️  for Bharat 🇮🇳
+  Made with ❤️  for Bharat IN
   Every complaint deserves to be heard.
 That is the purpose of CivicInsight.